 - Inhale through your nose for five seconds, filling first your belly and then your chest

 - Exhale through your mouth for five seconds

 Dancing and other forms of exercise raise the production of your brain’s feel-good neurotransmitters called endorphins.
 I recommend doing any type of movement that you enjoy daily.
 However, dancing can be particularly exhilarating and fun, as it offers an outlet for people to express who they are through music, movement, or perhaps even costumes.
 So put on your favorite playlist and let loose!

 Take a Warm Bath

 When you are stressed, the muscles of your body contract.
 Taking a warm bath can relieve muscle tension.
-Actually, submerging yourself in warm water can be both calming and reinvigorating, as it increases blood flow to your skin.
+Submerging yourself in warm water can be both calming and reinvigorating, as it increases blood flow to your skin.
 Submergence in water can also reduce pain and inflammation.
 So run a bath, turn on some calming music, and enjoy a sensory slowing down.

 When people feel stressed or anxious, they often look for distractions.
-Baking can be a very positive distraction, as it engages the senses, especially smell, touch, taste, and of course, visualizing the end result.
+Baking can be a very positive distraction, as it engages the senses, especially smell, touch, taste, and of course, visualizing the result.
 Baking also requires concentration.
 Following recipes offers a sense of structure and routine, which can help alleviate stress.
-So can you visualize those chocolate chip cookies or a loaf of fresh baked bread?
+So can you visualize those chocolate chip cookies or a loaf of freshly baked bread?
 Make time to bake, and it will!